Review by Solandia

 The Medieval Cat Tarot is simple and clear enough to be an easily readable for the beginner and intermediate reader, while at the same time it is an original and polished deck with links to Tarotís history and European tradition.
 A deck for the cat lover, the lover of the Renaissance era, and most especially for the Tarot reader.

-See card images from the Medieval Cat Tarot
+See sample card images from the Medieval Cat Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images